Gahadavala dynasty: Cultural activities

 According to the Gahadavala inscriptions, Govindachandra appreciated and patronized different branches of learning (as indicated by his title Vividha-vidya-vichara-vachaspati).
 His courtier Lakshmidhara composed Kṛtya-Kalpataru at the king's request.

 Vijayachandra also patronized scholars and poets including Shriharsha, whose works include Naishadha Charita and the now-lost Shri-Vijaya-Prashasti.
 Jayachandra's court poet Bhatta Kedar wrote a eulogy titled Jaichand Prakash (c.
 1168) on his life, but the work is now lost.
 Another lost eulogy on his life is the poet Madhukar's Jaya-Mayank-Jasha-Chandrika (c.
 1183).

+The Gahadavala dynasty played a significant role in the development and popularisation of Chhath Puja in the region, promoting the worship of the Sun and contributing to the festival's establishment as an important cultural and religious tradition.

 Religion

 The Gahadavala kings worshipped Vishnu.
 For example, according to the 1167 CE Kamauli inscription, Jayachandra was initiated as a worshipper of Krishna (an incarnation of Vishnu) as a prince.
 The kings also offered homage to other Hindu gods, including Shiva and Surya.
 The Gahadvala inscriptions describe the kings as Parama-Maheshvara ("devotees of Shiva").

 Inscription of Kumaradevi, the Queen of Gahadawala king Govindachandra who belonged to the Pithipatis of Bodh Gaya, which refers the construction of Dharmachakra-Jina-Vihara at Sarnath, and the invasions of the "wicked" Turushkas.
 12th century CE.

 Remains of decorated pillars in the Dharmachakra-Jina-Vihara established by Queen Kumaradevi.

 The Gahadavalas were also tolerant towards Buddhism.
 Two of Govindachandra's queens — Kumaradevi and Vasantadevi — were Buddhists.
 An inscription discovered at Bodh Gaya suggests that Jayachandra also showed interest in Buddhism.
 This inscription begins with an invocation to Gautam Buddha, the Bodhisattavas, and one Shrimitra (Śrimītra).
 Shrimitra is named as a perceptor (diksha-guru) of Kashisha Jayachchandra, identified with the king Jayachandra.
 The inscription records the construction of a guha (cave monastery) at Jayapura.
 Archaeologist Federica Barba theorizes that the Gahadavalas built large Hindu temples in traditional Buddhist cities such as Sarnath, and converted Buddhist shrines into Brahmanical ones.

 The Gahadavala inscriptions mention a tax called Turushka-danda ("Turkic punishment").
 Scholars interpret it as a contribution towards a tribute to be paid to the Turushkas (Ghaznavids), or a tax towards potential war expenses involving Turushka enemies.
 Some scholars, such as Sten Konow, had theorized this to be a tax imposed on Turushkas (Muslim Turkic people), implying that the Gahadavalas persecuted Muslim subjects — this has fallen out of favor with modern scholars.